GoogleCloudPlatform/community/tutorials/appengine-pusher/index.md

 A client can subscribe to multiple channels.
 A subscription to a private or presence channel auto-triggers the authentication endpoint.

-The following example illustrates subscribing to a channel.
+The following example illustrates subscribing to a channel:

 [embedmd]:# (java/src/main/webapp/WEB-INF/view/chat.jsp /\/\/ subscribe to the chat room/ /\);/)
 ```jsp